 For the purposes of its 2016 PEA, Avalon used a price assumption of US\$11,000 per tonne FOB plant for lithium hydroxide consistent with price forecasts developed in mid 2016 by Roskill Information Services.
-Prices as reported by other services such as Benchmark Minerals Intelligence have continued to escalate since that time due to rapidly growing demand from battery makers.
-Recent price estimates by Benchmark Mineral Intelligence are US\$17,500/t for lithium carbonate in September 2017.
-(Lithium hydroxide typically carries a premium of US\$2,000/t over lithium carbonate to reflect the added processing cost of converting carbonate to hydroxide).
+In the April 2018 Review, Benchmark Minerals Intelligence stated that the current price (FOB North America) for lithium hydroxide was US\$ 16,500/t.
+This represents a 50% increase.
+Prices reported by Benchmark for the same period for CIF Asia and EXW China were also strong at US\$20,750 and US\$22,000 respectively.

 Lithium chemicals are getting most of the attention in the market and the media due to the increased demand projected for lithium ion batteries in electric vehicles.
 The markets for lithium in high strength glass products are also expected to grow.
-Many existing and new high strength glass formulations for automotive, cell phones, and video displays where durability and light weight are key, require lithium to achieve the desired properties.
+Many existing and new high strength glass formulations for automotive, aircraft, cell phones, and video displays where durability and light weight are key, require lithium to achieve the desired properties and the Company's new Super Petalite product is very well-suited for this market.